DrThomasAger/smile/README.md

 ## Semantic Syntax

-We aren't rendering our prompt, so we don't need it in markdown.
-We aren't storing data, so we don't need to match end brackets.

 ***(: Smile*** helps the model separate the data from the instructions by using different emoticons for each section structure.